GarrettBrown-dev/Mr.Roboger/README.md

 // Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"
 // The number 13 should be replaced with "Won't you be my neighbor?"
 // The number 21 should be replaced with "Boop".
-// The number 32 should be replaced with "Won't you be my neighbor?"_
+// The number 32 should be replaced with "Won't you be my neighbor?"
+// When a new number is inputted, the text will be replaced with the new number's text._

 ## Setup/Installation Requirements